zowe/docs-site/docs/getting-started/zowe-architecture.md

 ## API Mediation Layer

-Collection of services for management and administration of APIs.
+AC\THe API Mediation Layer is a collection of services for management and administration of APIs, and is comprised of the following components that are described in detail below:

+* API Gateway
+* API Catalog
+* API Discovery
+* Caching service

 ### API Gateway